The Two Deaths of Quincas Wateryell: Plot summary

 Quincas always loved the sea, and after the friends feed him the stew, they take him on board Cap'n Manuel's boat for a fishing excursion.
 Suddenly a storm tosses the boat, and they rush for shore, but Quincas's body is tossed overboard.
 It is a fitting end for Quincas, who once made a "solemn oath" that the sea "would be the only witness to his final hour."

 Major themes

-This short book is a searing indictment of class-ridden Brazilian society in the mid-twentieth century and a touching account of the bonds of true friendship, contrasted with family obligations.
+The short book is a searing indictment of class-ridden Brazilian society in the mid-twentieth century and a touching account of the bonds of true friendship, contrasted with family obligations.

 Adaptations

-The 1989 comedy film Weekend at Bernie's (directed by Ted Kotcheff and written by Robert Klane) and its 1993 sequel Weekend at Bernie's II (written and directed by Klane) has a similar plot, with the protagonists of the films dealing with a corpse in the same way those of the novella do.
+The 1989 comedy film Weekend at Bernie's (directed by Ted Kotcheff and written by Robert Klane) and its 1993 sequel Weekend at Bernie's II (written and directed by Klane) have a similar plot, with the protagonists of the films dealing with a corpse in the same way those of the novella do.
 In 1998, the story was adapted as an Egyptian independent film entitled Gannet el Shayateen, directed by Osama Fawzy.
 It won numerous national and international prizes.
 In 2010, a Brazilian film version, Quincas Berro d'Água, was made, both films taking additional inspiration from the American Weekend at Bernie's films.